Class of 2026

 Entering Fall 2024

 Marian Amaria Bangura is enrolled in the joint Global Journalism and International Relations Program.
-Hailing from Sierra Leone, she is a versatile multimedia journalist with experience as a freelance foreign investigative reporter and a part-time fact-checker.
-Marian’s professional background includes valuable contributions to the United Nations Development Programme’s iVerify fact-checking hub.
+Hailing from Sierra Leone, she is a versatile multimedia journalist with extensive experience as a TV reporter and Presenter, a freelance foreign investigative reporter and a part- time fact-checker.
+Marian’s professional background includes valuable contributions to the United Nations Development Programme’s iVerify factchecking hub, Fourth Estate Ghana, and the Africa Young Voices Media Empire (AYV).
 Driven by a deep-seated passion for storytelling, Marian’s journalistic pursuits are fueled by a keen interest in international politics, human rights, and accountability reporting.
-She views storytelling as an art form that has the power to inspire positive change within communities through the dissemination of information.
 Marian earned her Bachelor of Arts with honors degree in Mass Communications from Fourah Bay College, University of Sierra Leone.
 A recipient of the prestigious Vickie Remoe Prize award for excellence in journalism in both 2023 and 2024, Marian’s talent and dedication have been recognized within the journalistic community in Sierra Leone.
 Colleagues commend her for her confidence and ability to excel in fast-paced, high-energy environments, consistently delivering exceptional results.
-Enrolled at NYU, Marian is eager to enhance her journalistic skills and broaden her expertise in global reporting, with a particular focus on covering politics and policy.
+Enrolled at NYU, Marian is eager to enhance her journalistic skills and broaden her expertise in global reporting, with a particular focus on covering politics and policy related to Africa within the geopolitical landscape.
 Her aspirations include reporting on elections, economy, government affairs, and legislative developments, aiming to contribute meaningfully to the field of journalism.

 Carmen Valeria Escobar is enrolled in the joint Global Journalism and Latin American and Caribbean Studies program.